Skip to content

 Right to Data Portability (Article 20 GDPR): You have the right to receive your personal data in a structured, commonly used, and machine-readable format (such as JSON or CSV) and to transmit it to another controller.
 This includes your account data, analysis history, and uploaded documents.

-Right to Object (Article 21 GDPR): You have the right to object to the processing of your personal data based on legitimate interests or for direct marketing purposes.
-Where you object to processing for direct marketing, we will cease such processing immediately.
+Right to Object (Article 21 GDPR): You have the right to object to the processing of your personal data based on legitimate interests, including our B2B outreach program, or for direct marketing purposes.
+Where you object to processing for direct marketing or outreach, we will cease such processing immediately and add your email address to our permanent suppression list.

 Right to Restriction of Processing (Article 18 GDPR): You have the right to request the restriction of processing of your personal data in certain circumstances, such as when you contest the accuracy of the data or when you have objected to processing pending verification of legitimate grounds.